-Wireless setting: Press Fn + F8 to select either Bluetooth or Wireless LAN.
+Wireless setting: Press Fn + F8 to select either Bluetooth or Wireless LAN (only available if your computer has Bluetooth functionality).

 Emulating Fn key on external keyboard

 The Fn key is only on Toshiba keyboards.
 If you use an external keyboard attached to the computer, you can execute Fn key combinations by emulating the Fn key.
 See Chapter 7, HW Setup and Passwords, for details on setting the Fn key equivalent.